Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ## Upgrading to New Releases
 To upgrade to a new release, simply execute `git pull` or download a new release archive and unpack.
+Next, upgrade the dependencies for your respective platform below.

+#### Linux/Mac
-Rerun the `install.sh` script for all upgrades as dependencies may have changed between versions.
+Rerun the `install.sh` script for all upgrades.

+#### Windows
+Reissue the `pip.exe install --upgrade -r requirements.txt` command.

+#### CLI Docker
-If using the cli Docker image, simply re-issue the `docker pull` command above.
+If using the CLI Docker image, simply re-issue the `docker pull` command above.

-## Windows and Mac
+## Windows and Mac Support
 Please note that while Batch Shipyard can run on Windows or Mac, these platforms are not the primary test environments and are not officially supported.
 Additionally, some functionality is not supported in Windows.